FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 This guide contains instructions on how to setup, build and run the demo without use of the security features of the ESP32-C3 enabled i.e. without the DS peripheral, flash encryption and Secure Boot.
 It is meant to provide a developer with a friendly first use experience.

-Once completed, one can progress to the [UseSecurityFeatures](UseSecurityFeatures.md) guide.
+Once completed, one can progress to the [Use Security Features](UseSecurityFeatures.md) guide.

 ## 1 Pre-requisites